Spain's Tax Agency (AEAT) is launching Verifactu, a new invoicing system that changes how freelancers and small companies issue invoices.

 How can I prepare?

-Start testing AEAT’s app or another compliant tool before 2026.
+Start testing AEAT's app or another compliant tool before your applicable deadline.

 Verifactu AEAT marks a big change in Spain's invoicing rules.

-By 2026, every invoice must include AEAT’s QR and verification code.
+By 1 July 2026 for companies and 1 July 2027 for autónomos, every invoice must include AEAT's QR and verification code.

 You can use AEAT's free app or another approved platform that follows the same standard.

-The key is to start early, test your system, and make sure your invoices meet AEAT’s requirements well before the deadline.
+The key is to start early, test your system, and make sure your invoices meet AEAT's requirements well before your deadline.